What Grass Grows in Shade? 5 Best Shade Tolerant Grass Species

 If you do not want to grow tall fescue, you can opt for red fescue, fine fescue, or Chewings fescue which are good cool-season types.

-Fine fescue is commonly grown in the central and north United States.
+Fine fescue is commonly grown in the central and northern United States.
 The fine blades of this turfgrass make it suitable for growing in shady areas.

 4. Rye Grass